 - You can pay via electronic bank transfers, debit cards, direct debits, and checks.
 Not all payment options are available in all countries.

-- Currencies Direct provide an app for iOS devices to all its customers.
+- Currencies Direct provide apps for Android and iOS devices to all its customers.

 Regular Overseas Payments